tkareine/jquery-mu/README.md

 most important options are

-* `attachWith`, specifying a function that inserts the form to user-specified place in the DOM, and
+* `attachWith`, specifying a function that inserts the form to user-specified place in the DOM,
-* `loadWith`, a function returning an element to be shown when the search is on.
+* `loadWith`, a function returning an element to be shown when the search is on, and
+* `highlightClass`, enabling highlighting of matched words and telling which class to use to mark the highlighted words with `span` tags.

 For more options, see the source and examples in the `examples` directory.